Understand how Azure IoT Edge uses certificates

 IoT Hub verifies IoT Edge device identity

-IoT Hub requires two thumprints when registering and IoT Edge device.
-For best practice, prepare two different device identity certificates with different expiration dates.
+IoT Hub requires two thumbprints when registering an IoT Edge device.
+A best practice is to prepare two different device identity certificates with different expiration dates.
 This way, if one certificate expires, the other is still valid and gives you time to rotate the expired certificate.
-However, it's also possible to use only one certificate for registration by putting the same thumbprint for both fields.
+However, it's also possible to use only one certificate for registration.
+Use a single certificate by setting the same certificate thumbprint for both the primary and secondary thumbprints when registering the device.

 For example, we can use the following command to get the identity certificate's thumbprint on EdgeGateway: